-St. Pete wasn’t exactly a one-horse town in 1939, when the aging, original City Hall (at the current site of the BB&T building, on 4th Street and 1st Avenue S) was condemned and torn down.
+St. Pete wasn’t exactly a one-horse town in 1939, when its aging City Hall (at the current site of the First Central Tower, on 4th Street and 1st Avenue S) was condemned and torn down.
 With a population of 40,000, the city was beginning to bustle, as pain from the Great Depression eased.
 Fifty-six officers made up the police force (with nine radio-equipped squad cars), and the fire department had a full-time staff of 48.

 Michigan-born painter George Snow Hill, who’d relocated to St. Petersburg for health reasons in 1933, was the recipient of Civil Works Administration monies.

 He created a series of five large murals, each depicting an era in Florida’s history.
 Originally to be hung in the Pinellas County Courthouse, the art became the eye of a hurricane of controversy when a circuit court judge objected to one panel depicting nubile young ladies on a beach, “in brassiere-type bathing suits.”
 The image, he declared, was not appropriate for such a solemn location.